Pronunciation of GIF: Other languages

-Analysis of the dispute
+Analysis

 Cause

-In English, the linguistic controversy stems partly from the fact that there is no general rule for how the letter sequence gi is to be pronounced; the hard g prevails in words such as gift, while the soft g is used in others, such as ginger.
-In Old English, g would make the soft g sound as well as y consonant sound, and when the hard g was added, both its hard and soft variations persisted when followed by i.
+In English, the linguistic controversy stems partly from the fact that there is no general rule for how the letter sequence gi is to be pronounced; the hard g prevails in words such as gift, while the soft g is used in others, such as ginger, giraffe and gist.
+In Old English, g could represent: 1) the voiced palatal approximant /j/ (as in Modern English ⟨yes⟩), which had the allophone [d͡ʒ]—the voiced postalveolar affricate (as in Modern English ⟨jab⟩), and 2) the voiced velar fricative /ɣ/ (not present in Modern English), which had the allophone [ɡ]—the voiced velar plosive (as in Modern English ⟨gap⟩).
+Most [j]-retaining words of Old English origin are spelt now with ⟨y⟩ (such as ⟨yes⟩ and ⟨yet⟩).
+Modern grammars of Old English distinguish between: 1) the palatal value [j] and the postalveolar value [d͡ʒ] by writing ⟨ġ⟩ and 2) the velar values [ɣ] and [ɡ] by writing ⟨g⟩.

 An analysis of 269 words by linguist Michael Dow found near-tied results on whether a hard or soft g was more appropriate based on other English words; the results varied somewhat depending on what parameters were used.
 Of the 105 words that contained gi somewhere in the word, 68 used the soft g while only 37 employed its counterpart.
 However, the hard g words were found to be significantly more common in everyday English; comparatively obscure words like flibbertigibbet and tergiversate, both pronounced with a soft g, were included in the list of 68 soft gi words.
 When the prevalence of each word was taken into account, it was found that the hard and soft g appeared in nearly equal frequencies in gi words.
 No clear favorite was found by only using the words that begin with gi, nor by only using words with one syllable such as gift and gin.

 In her coverage of Dow's piece, Canadian linguist Gretchen McCulloch theorizes that since the hard and soft g in this context are used with near-equal frequency, when a person first encounters the word GIF, they make a guess akin to flipping a coin by comparing it to other words they have encountered in the past.
 Once they have a favorite one way or the other, the notion is solidified—leading McCulloch to comment that this "probably means we'll be fighting the gif pronunciation war for generations to come".